Movement for Black Lives: Feds targeted BLM protesters

 Among those cases where comparable state level charges could have been brought, 88% of the federal criminal charges carried more severe potential sentences than the equivalent state criminal charges for the same or similar conduct.

 “We saw U.S. Attorney General Bill Barr overnight go from expressing some level of sympathy for racial justice protesters to labeling them as radical and violent agitators with absolutely no basis for that sort of characterization,” said Ramzi Kassem, founding director of CLEAR and a law professor at the City University of New York, adding that Barr and Trump used the arrests and prosecutions to justify the “hostile rhetoric” aimed at protesters.
-“All of this was very transparently aimed at disrupting a Black Lives movement for social justice that was happening both spontaneously and in an organized fashion nationwide.”
+“All of this was very transparently aimed at disrupting a Black-led movement for social justice that was happening both spontaneously and in an organized fashion nationwide.”

 Race data was only available for 27%, or 89 of the defendants.
 And of that number, 52% were identified as Black.
 Of the Black defendants, 91% were identified as male.